Dress to Impress (album)

 Dress to Impress is the thirteenth studio album by American singer Keith Sweat.
 It was released on July 22, 2016 by KDS Entertainment.

 Critical reception

-Andy Kellman from Allmusic found that Dress to Impress features Sweat's "best round of songs in well over a decade," focusing on "romance and emotional connection.
+Andy Kellman from AllMusic found that Dress to Impress features Sweat's "best round of songs in well over a decade," focusing on "romance and emotional connection.
 The album sounds fresh while drawing from numerous eras, just as the Sweat Hotel playlist roams from decade to decade [...]
 With its stream-fishing quantity of songs notwithstanding — 16 cuts, well over an hour in duration — Dress to Impress fulfills its intent."
+The Knoxville News Sentinel wrote that "there's nothing remotely creative about Keith Sweat's monochromatic new Dress to Impress, and the veteran R&B singer sounds like he's on autopilot through most of the 16 songs.
+And yet despite the perfunctory feel of the music and the endless clichéd lyrics that are so obvious they could be a parody, Dress to Impress accomplishes its mission."

+Commercial performance

+Sweat's first album in five years, Dress to Impress debuted and peaked at number 34 on the US Billboard 200.
+The album also opened at number three on the Independent Albums and number six on the US Top R&B/Hip-Hop Albums, becoming his twelfth studio album to enter latter chart.